Swival/calibra/docs.md/advanced.md

 ### Ablation mode

 Tests one dimension at a time.
-It starts with a baseline (the first variant alphabetically), then includes only variants that differ from the baseline in exactly one dimension:
+It starts with a baseline (the first variant in Cartesian product order), then includes only variants that differ from the baseline in exactly one dimension:

 ```toml
 [sampling]